k8s-88/closet_k/README.md

 * Users who are on the site to view the blog, can also find a link to the blog on the navigation bar or on the home page where they can choose from a variety of articles which again, makes it very easy for them to get to where they want to get to without being overloaded with information that they are not interested in.

-* Users need to be logged in to purchase products and the user login functionality is easy to see on the nav bar.
+* Users need to be logged in to purchase products and the user login functionality is easy to see on the navigation bar.
 If a user tries to purchase a product without being logged in, they will be immediately directed to the login screen, making the whole process very simple.
 In addition, users need to be logged in to post comments on a blog - if they try to comment while not logged in, they will be directed to the login page.

 # Wireframing